Raisin Bank Ireland – a Summary

 The Raisin Account serves as a settlement account for payment orders between a reference account (typically the salary account of the customer) and accounts of the Partner Banks.

 Customers can then open and manage one or more deposits with the Raisin partner banks without having to register again for each bank.
 ID is just required for the initial registration – such as a copy of your passport.
+A video call is required as well as a document showing proof of address.

 DIRT on Raisin accounts

 Some of the EU banks linked to Raisin may deduct withholding tax on deposit interest.
-(TFBank , Younited and Banca Privata Leasing do not deduct any withholding tax) .
+(TFBank , Nordax, Younited and Banca Privata Leasing do not deduct any withholding tax) .

 Irish residents will be liable for DIRT in Ireland and may be able to claim tax relief from Revenue of any withholding tax paid in another EU country.
 Gross deposit interest and any withholding tax paid must be declared to the Revenue in Ireland.